 When playing Blackjack, the player tries to make a hand total as close to 21 as possible without going over this number.
 If you do go over 21, this is known as busting, and you lose your hand and therefore, any money that you have bet.

-If the total of the cards in your hand add up to more than 21, that is referred to as a bust.
-The same is true if the dealer’s hand adds up to more than 21.
+If the total of the cards in your hand or the dealer’s hand add up to more than 21, that is referred to as a bust.

 Here are the odds of the dealer busting based on the dealer’s upcard: